exyi/diplomka/diplomka/text/4-implementation-2-calculation.md

 ### Plane to plane comparison

 In this block, we calculate the overall **Coplanarity angle**, and the **Edge to plane distance** with the **Edge to plane angle**.
-The **Coplanarity angle** a trivial dot product, and the **Edge to plane angle** is calculated similarly to the **H-Bond to plane angle** above -- instead of the hydrogen bond atoms, we take first and last atom of the edge.
+The **Coplanarity angle** is a trivial dot product, and the **Edge to plane angle** is calculated similarly to the **H-Bond to plane angle** above -- instead of the hydrogen bond atoms, we take the first and last atom of the edge.
 The code in @lst:code-calc-edge-to-plane assumes that the `edge1` list contains the pairing edge atom coordinates of the first residue.

 The **Edge to plane distance** is calculated by projecting the atom coordinates onto the plane and measuring their distance.